raymondchua/raymondchua.github.io/_projects/simple_sf_project.md

 in the same sequence a second time.
 All the studies were conducted exclusively using pixel observations as the primary motivation of this work is to address representation collapse when learning from high-dimensional pixel inputs.

-The baseline models that we compare our approach to are Double Deep Q-network agent [7], and agents learning SFs with constraints on their basis features $$\phi$$, such as reconstruction loss [5], orthogonal loss [6], and unlearnable random features[6].
+The baseline models that we compare our approach to are Double Deep Q-network agent [7] or DDPG (for continuous actions) [8], and agents learning SFs with constraints on their basis features $$\phi$$, such as reconstruction loss [5], orthogonal loss [6], and unlearnable random features[6].
 We also compare with an agent that learns SFs using a pre-training regime which does not require rewards from the environment [4].